doque/stacksnap/README.md

-# Screenshot Download
+# StackSnap 📸 Screenshot Downloader

-Generate and download 📸 of a websiteusing Browserstack.io.
+Generate and download screenshots of a website using Browserstack's API.

-Create an `.env` file with Browserstack API credentials
+First, create an `.env` file with Browserstack API credentials

 ```sh
 USERNAME=user
 PASSWORD=password
 ```

-Images are downloaded to `<working directory>/<ISO timestamp>`.
+Run the script using

 ```sh
 node index.js
 ```

+Images are downloaded to `<working directory>/<job id>`.